-In this opportunity, we develop novel scanning probe microscopy instrumentation to characterize the properties of polymeric and biological materials systems.
-These systems can range from model polymers used to validate new methods, to energy materials (e.g., cellulosic biomass), to materials used in advanced manufacturing (e.g., FDM filaments).
+In this opportunity, we develop novel scanning probe microscopy methods and instrumentation to characterize the properties of advanced material systems.
+These systems can range from model polymers used to validate new methods, to energy materials (e.g., cellulosic biomass), to materials used in advanced manufacturing (e.g., 3d printing).
 There is a strong focus on mechanical property characterization with dynamic atomic force microscopy methods; however, there is also interest in other relevant material properties.

 Atomic force microscopy; Nanomechanics; Interfaces; Polymers; Thin films; Additive manufacturing; Renewable energy;